 Health equity and health equality both aim to improve outcomes and increase access to services, especially for underserved populations and marginalized groups.
-That said, they are distinct approaches and theories that can lead to very different outcomes.
+Equity and equality in healthcare are distinct approaches and theories that can lead to very different outcomes.

 Health equality means giving everyone the same opportunities, care, and services.
 A doctor might offer the same test to everyone at the same interval, without regard to risk factors, or provide the same information to everyone.
 The doctor might also believe that, as long as they treat everyone the same, they are not behaving in biased ways.